The Kew Gardens 50p is one of the rarest 50p coins out there, but how much is it worth today?

 Kew has seen its fair share of social upheaval and distress.
 Suffragettes Olive Wharry and Lilian Lenton burned down the famous Tea House in their quest for the vote.
 Kew emerged relatively unscathed during the Blitz, and the Chinese Pagoda featured on the coin was even used to test the aerodynamics of prototype bombs that would eventually fall on Berlin.

-The area suffered large amounts of damage during the Great Storm of 1987 and hundreds of trees and foliage was lost to the elements.
+The area suffered large amounts of damage during the Great Storm of 1987 and hundreds of trees and foliage were lost to the elements.

 Kew’s finest hour came in 2003 when it was placed on UNESCO’s list of World Heritage Sites, of which there are only 1,121 around the world.
 This status reinvigorated public interest in the Gardens, which were given a £40 million revamp in 2018, with most of the money going towards the renovation of Temperate House.